lfdominguez/ntfd/README.md

 ## Installation
 Arch users can install [`ntfd-bin`](https://aur.archlinux.org/packages/ntfd-bin/) from the AUR. \
+Other Linux users can either grab a statically linked binary from the [release page](https://github.com/kamek-pf/ntfd/releases) or build from source. \
 Instructions to build from source can be found at the bottom of the README.

 ## Configuration